EOS Group: Organisation and locations

 EOS is a member of the Otto Group.
 It dominates the financial services segment within the group and is regarded within the group as having very high margins.
 At the beginning of the year 2020, the group included more than 60 operating companies.
 It has established locations in 26 countries in Europe and North America.
+The company's US subsidiary is EOS CCA.

 Financial information

 The group's fiscal year begins – like that of the Otto Group – on 1 March and ends on 28 February of the following year, or 29 February in leap years.
 In 2019/20 the company achieved a revenue of 853,1 million euros.
 Since 2005, credit rating agency Euler Hermes Rating has consistently awarded EOS Holding the rating A.

 Miscellaneous

 Surveys on payment practices and financing methods

 For many years the group has been conducting surveys on payment practices in various European countries.
 In addition, it investigates payment practices by systematically comparing specific countries or defined groups, e.g. of companies in Germany.

 In 2003 the group funded a study at the Heinrich Heine University Düsseldorf on new financing methods for small and medium-sized enterprises.
 In addition, an "EOS Financial Panel" developed and operated over several years to investigate and inform on the use of various financing instruments.